-The Plan has received a determination letter from the IRS dated April 23, 2003, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code), and therefore, the related trust is exempt from taxation.
+The Plan has received a determination letter from the IRS dated April 2, 2003, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code), and therefore, the related trust is exempt from taxation.
 Subsequent to this determination by the IRS, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
 The Plan Administrator believes that the Plan, as amended, is qualified and the related trust is tax-exempt.

 Accounting principles generally accepted in the United States require plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
 The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2008.